 Geodemographics is the “analysis of people by where they live” (Sleight, 1997, p.
 16).
 It is the suggestion that WHERE you are, says something about WHO you are; that knowing where someone lives provides useful information about how that person lives.
-To quote some product advertising, it is the possibility that “we know who you are, because we know where you live.”
-The figure illustrates this link between people and places.
+To quote some product advertising, it is the possibility that “we know who you are, because we know where you live”.
 It is a simple idea – one that has shown itself to be of commercial value and the catalyst of a rapidly growing and globalizing industry.

 THE USE OF GEODEMOGRAPHICS

 We are neither the first to take an interest in geodemographics; nor, we hope, will we to be the last!
 Over a decade ago Brown (1991, p.
 221) commented that,

 “[g]eodemographics has come into use as a shorthand label for both the development and the application of are typologies [neighbourhood classifications] that have proved to be powerful discriminators of consumer behaviours and aids to “market analysis”.